confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 COT(col1)
 ```

 Returns the cotangent of `col1`. `col1` is in radians.
-Use [RADIANS](#radians) to convert the input to radians if necessary.
+Use the [RADIANS](#radians) function to convert the input to radians, if necessary.

-This implementation returns a large value approaching positive or negative infinity near the asymptotes since 2π and similar values cannot be represented exactly.
-At 0, it returns `Infinity` with the same sign as the input.
+This implementation returns a large value approaching positive or negative infinity near the asymptotes, because _2π_ and similar values cannot be represented exactly.
+At _0_, it returns `Infinity` with the same sign as the input.

 ---